Types of FX trades

 - P&L currency:

-Profit and loss in spread betting is in sterling, whereas both CFDs and spot FX trading have the p&l calculated (and denominated) in the quote currency
+Profit and loss in spread betting is displayed in the base currency of your account.
+Both CFDs and spot FX trading have the P&L calculated (and denominated) in the quote currency

 Examples of a spread bet, CFD and Forex trade